 Fur Color Change Due to Injury or Surgery

 Another potential cause of color change is traumatic injury or surgery.
-When dogs heal from a skin would, often the fur that regrows during healing is darker than the original color.
+When dogs heal from a skin wound, often the fur that regrows during healing is darker than the original color.
 This occurs because melanin surges to the site to heal and repair the lost tissue.
 The result is hyperpigmented fur in the affected area.
-Note this this type od hyperpigmentation only affects the area affected by trauma, not the animal’s full coat.
+Note this type of hyperpigmentation only affects the area affected by trauma, not the animal’s full coat.

 Clipping or shaving a dog’s coat can also result in color changes, and groomers often caution their clients that long-term grooming can result in a change in pigmentation affecting your pet’s coat over time.

 Some illnesses can also cause your dog's coat to change color.

 Hormonal imbalances such as hypothyroidism (where the thyroid gland fails or underperforms) can cause color changes.
 Hypothyroidism can also cause hair loss, brittle fur, skin infections or irritations, lethargy, reduced appetite, and slowed heart rate.
 If you suspect that your pet may be suffering from thyroid disease, consult your vet.
 They can check your pet's thyroid hormone levels and prescribe corrective medical treatment if needed.

 A skin condition called vitiligo can result in the appearance of white or unpigmented spots on your dog’s fur, particularly noticeable around the head, face, and ears.
 The causes of vitiligo remain unclear, but the disorder causes the melanin-containing cells to die off, cresting the patches of unpigmented fur.

 Some cancers can also result in your dog’s fur changing colors.
 Skin cancer in dogs is relatively uncommon, but can result in either increased or decreased pigmentation in the fur.
 If you suspect that your animal may have skin cancer, see your vet for an evaluation.